Universal Algebra in UniMath: Surveying the code

-In \verb|TermAlgebras.v| we just consider the special case of \verb|FreeAlgebras.v| for the empty set of variables, i.e., for ground terms.
+In \preparalink{https://archive.softwareheritage.org/swh:1:cnt:48c1d665d75d631c9260f114dbcba0c22c5afe69;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/TermAlgebras.v}\lncode{|TermAlgebras.v|} we just consider the special case of \lncode{FreeAlgebras.v} for the empty set of variables, i.e.~for ground terms.
 In this case, the universal mapping property is replaced by the initiality of the ground term algebra.